A herniated disk, also referred to as a slipped disk or disk prolapse, is a common condition that can be extremely painful and debilitating.

 - Genetics: a predisposition to herniated disks might be inherited

 - Occupation: individuals with physically demanding jobs or pastimes that involves pushing, pulling, or twisting

 Below the waistline, the spinal cord separates into individual nerves, collectively referred to as the cauda equina (meaning "horse's tail").
 On rare occasions, this entire set of nerves can become compressed.

-If this occurs, it can cause permanent weakness, paralysis, loss of bowel and bladder control and sexual dysfunction; emergency surgery is the only option in such an event.
+If this occurs, it can cause permanent weakness, paralysis, loss of bowel and bladder control, and sexual dysfunction; if this occurs, emergency surgery is the only option.

 Seek medical advice if:

 - There is any bladder or bowel dysfunction

 - The weakness progresses and prevents normal activities

 - Numbness around the inner thighs, back of legs, and rectum (saddle anesthesia) gets progressively worse

 Often, a doctor can diagnose a herniated disk with a physical exam; she may check: